oxfordindiasociety/ois-website/contents/people/mandvi.md

 ---
 name: Mandvi Dogra
 title: Events
-image: circle-with-point.svg
+image: mandvi.jpg
 email: events
 order: 8
 ---

-Mandvi is a member of the events team of the Oxford India Society.
+Mandvi is in the first year of the MPhil Social Anthropology programme at the University of Oxford.
+Her previous work experience and current research interests are centred around gender and caste in north India.
+She is also the Social Secretary of the Oxford Union Anthropological Society for this academic year.
+She enjoys cooking, watching films and travelling.